blueprint-platform/codegen-blueprint/CONTRIBUTING.md

 Thank you for your interest in contributing to **Codegen Blueprint**.

 This project is not a traditional code generator.
-It is an **architecture-first engine** whose primary responsibility is to turn architectural intent into **deterministic, enforceable output**.
+It is an **architecture-first engine** whose primary responsibility is to turn architectural intent into **deterministic, executable output that can be verified at build time**.

-Contributions are welcome — but only when they **preserve and strengthen the guarantees** this project exists to provide.
+Contributions are welcome — but only when they **preserve and strengthen the architectural guarantees** this project exists to provide.

 > If you’re looking to add templates quickly or experiment freely, this may not be the right repository.
-> If you care about **architecture as a product**, you’re in the right place.
+> If you care about **architecture as a product — visible, testable, and evolution-ready**, you’re in the right place.

 ---